Questions to ask a childminder

 If a childminder employs any assistants they will need to have obtained an enhanced Disclosing and Barring Service check (formerly known as a CRB check).
 Anyone over the age of 16 years living in the same house as a childminder must also have this check.

 Childminders will be providing a range of activities both within the home and out in the community.
 These should meet the needs of children of all ages.
 Make sure you share your child’s particular interests and find out how they could be catered for.

 How do you support children's learning and development?

 Childminders in England are required to deliver the Early Years Foundation Stage and provide activities that are based on your child's interests and that help them to progress in their development.
-In Wales, childminders work within the National Minimum Standards for Childminding.
+In Wales, childminders work within the regulations and the National Minimum Standards for Regulated Childcare in Wales.